Trollhunters501/SimpleAuth/README.md

 #### IMPORTANT
 You no longer need to set "hack login" and "hack register" perms with SimpleAuthHelper.
-ACCOUNT MAPPING WITH /LINK REQUIRES A PATCHED VERSION OF PMMP POCKETMINE 1.7dev (see below) You must also update the database if you use MySQL or SQLite:
+You must also update the database if you use MySQL or SQLite:

 MySQL: